 - 1 Place the "safety" in the on safe position.
 Open the action and inspect the chamber and magazine to make certain they do not contain any shells.
-Keep the muzzle pointed in a safe direction. - 2 Remove the barrel as explained under "Disassembly" on page 16. - 3 Using a shotgun cleaning rod with tip and patch large enough for a snug fit in the bore, insert the rod and a lightly oiled patch in the breech end of the barrel and run back and forth through the bore several times.
-Remove and wipe the choke tube, threads and barrel threads with a nylon brush and then oil lightly.

-Browning offers a complete line of products to make cleaning your firearm fast and easy.
-Be sure to follow all instructions when using any product to clean your firearm.

-- 4 Inspect the bore from both ends for leading and plastic residue that often remain in the bores from the shot cups in modern shells.
+Keep the muzzle pointed in a safe direction. - 2 Remove the barrel as explained under "Disassembly" on pages 15-16. - 3 Using a shotgun cleaning rod with a slotted tip or cleaning jag and a patch large enough for a snug fit in the bore, insert the rod and a lightly oiled patch into the breech end of the barrel and run it back and forth through the bore several times.
+Remove and wipe the choke tube, threads and barrel threads with a nylon brush and lightly oil. - Browning offers a complete line of products to make cleaning your firearm fast and easy.
+Be sure to follow all instructions when using any product to clean your firearm. - 4 Inspect the bore from both ends for leading and plastic residue that often remain in the bores from the shot cups in modern shells.
 Leading and plastic residue will appear as longitudinal streaks and are usually more predominant near the muzzle and just forward of the chamber.
 A normal amount of either is common and not serious. - 5 If leading or plastic residue seems excessive you can remove it by brushing the bore with a brass brush.
 Soak the brush or spray the bore with a powder solvent first.
 Scrub until clean.
 To prevent bristles from breaking off, push the brush fully through the barrel each time before pulling it back through.